 - Plan and stage development for forecasted growth through 2040 and beyond at overall average net densities of at least 3-5 dwelling units per acre in the community.
-Target higher-intensity developments in areas with better access to regional sewer and transportation infrastructure, connections to local commercial activity centers, transit facilities, and recreational amenities. - Ensure the efficient use of land when planning for and approving new developments and redevelopment projects.
+Target higher-intensity developments in areas with better access to regional sewer and transportation infrastructure, connections to local commercial activity centers, transit facilities, and recreational amenities. - Identify and protect an adequate supply of land to support growth for future development beyond 2040, with regard to agricultural viability and natural and historic resources preservation. - Incorporate best management practices for stormwater management and natural resources conservation and restoration in planning processes. - Plan for local infrastructure needs including those needed to support future growth.